 Kpu_creative is an Indigenous Australian art business founded by a Sicilian and Wiradjuri woman, Karissa Undy.
 Based on Yugambeh and Kombumerri country on the Gold Coast in Queensland, Karissa uses soft pastel and earthy paints to create unique contemporary Indigenous artworks that represent culture, nature, positive energy and healing.

-You can purchase Karissa’s original and limited-edition artworks from her website and follow her on Instagram at @kpu_creative and on Facebook at Kpu_creative.
+Discover more of Karissa’s artworks on Instagram at @kpu_creative and on Facebook at Kpu_creative.

 Lou Martin